 There’s something about being a little kid on a beach.
-There is a this gnawing, compelling need to dig a hole.
-Once said hole has been dug, the child must then place their body, toy, or something in the hole.
+There is this gnawing, compelling need to dig a hole.
+Once the hole has been dug, the child must then place their body, toy, or something in the hole.
 For Maddox, my son, he is partial to digging a hole big enough to fit his entire body (or most of it at least).

 The other thing Maddox enjoys doing is digging a hole and filling it with water.
 He will dig these deep holes and make little tunnels and pathways for water to flow through.
 As I watch him labor away, I imagine he’s thinking about the possibilities of what will happen and what he wants to happen when he fills these holes with water.

 When he is satisfied with his creation, he takes a large green bucket with a small spout at the base and strategically positions the spout over the holes.
 He next transitions from Granular Substance Relocation Engineer to Sodium Chloritic Liquid Transporter.
 He quickly races to the ocean with another bucket in hand, collects his prize, and quickly empties the water in to the green bucket which drains in to his hole.
 He repeats this routine a dozen or so times before calling it quits.
 He had been defeated.

 As I watched Maddox try his hardest to fill the hole in the sand with water I knew defeat was inevitable.
 If you’ve ever poured water on sand you know how quickly it permeates into oblivion.
 It wasn’t until Maddox decided to utilize another bucket that things really took a turn for the better.

 Sitting a short distance away from the hole was a third bucket that was all by its lonesome.
 This lone bucket would be the linchpin on which everything changed for Maddox.
 He took notice of the bucket and studied it for a moment before picking it up.